Are reservations necessary?

 Where do I check in to begin my hike to the Hike Inn?

 All guests must check in at the Visitors Center which is in Amicalola Falls State Park, just inside the park entrance.
-When you check in, you will be told where to park your car near the trailhead at the top of Amicalola Falls.
+When you check in, you will be directed where to park your car near the trailhead at the top of Amicalola Falls.

 When must I check in?